Sharps container disposal

 - placed in an approved sharps disposal container;

-- disposed of at a sharps collection facility or sharps disposal bin at a state health recommended facility or a facility recommended by a local council.
+- disposed of at a sharps collection facility, a sharps disposal bin at a state health recommended facility, a local pharmacy or doctors surgery or a facility recommended by a local council.